KefauverSam2023/KefauverSam2023.github.io/_pages/about.md

   - /about.html
 ---

-I am a dedicated and driven individual who is currently pursuing a Bachelor of Arts in Geography & Environmental Studies at the University of Maryland, Baltimore County, with an expected graduation in May 2023.
-With a GPA of 3.84.
+I am a dedicated and driven individual who is currently pursuing a Bachelor of Arts in Geography & Environmental Studies at the University of Maryland, Baltimore County, with an expected graduation in May 2023, and a GPA of 3.84.

 ### Skills